gfe--gluten free easily

 Even if I buy a rotisserie chicken at the store, I know we will eat a few meals from the chicken before I freeze it and it eventually gets turned into great broth and other meals.
 So even at a price of $6.99 for a rotisserie chicken (be sure it’s truly gluten free), I can end up with several meals and at least a quart of chicken broth.
 That sounds like a bargain when you look at it that way.

-So imagine what a savings, roasting your own chicken could be.
+So imagine how much of a savings, roasting your own chicken can be.
 I often make broth from my chicken carcasses; then I use the “found” chicken for soup or other favorites like chicken pot pie and chicken and rice casserole.
 However, feel free to use safe packaged gluten-free chicken broth and chicken from cooked chicken breasts, etc. for this recipe.

 Before we get to the recipe, I have two cooking confessions.
 Confession #1—This is the very first time I’ve ever soaked black-eyed peas.